-This method to acquire Journeyman B status is not intended to detract from the formal means to acquire Journeyman status by completing an apprenticeship through in accordance with the Apprenticeship and Industry Training Act but rather to recognize those individuals who have been working in the insulation trade for a considerable time and have acquired all the skills expected of an experienced journeyman.
+This method to acquire Journeyman B status is not intended to detract from the formal means to acquire Journeyman status by completing an apprenticeship in accordance with the Apprenticeship and Industry Training Act but rather to recognize those individuals who have been working in the insulation trade for a considerable time and have acquired all the skills expected of an experienced Journeyman.

-- 9.09 The Union will only classify members as having Uncertified Journeyman status if: - 1) they have been provided proof from the Alberta Apprenticeship and Industry Training board that the member has attended all three years of technical training. - they have a minimum of 5650 hours in the trade, 2) - they have passed successfully the 1st and 2nd year provincial 3) examinations. - they have passed successfully the 3rd year school examinations and 4) shop requirements, - they have requested additional instruction and study from the 5) Training Coordinator prior to attempting a rewrite of the 3rd year provincial examination and - they are unable, after a minimum of 3 attempts, to successfully 6) pass the 3rd year provincial examination.
+- 9.09 The Union will only classify members as having Uncertified Journeyman status if: - (a) they have been provided proof from the Alberta Apprenticeship and Industry Training board that the Member has attended all 3 years of technical training, - (b) they have a minimum of 5,650 hours in the trade, - (c) they have passed successfully the First and Second Year provincial examinations, - (d) they have passed successfully the Third Year school examinations and shop requirements, - (e) they have requested additional instruction and study from the Training Coordinator prior to attempting a rewrite of the Third Year provincial examination and - they are unable, after a minimum of 3 attempts, to successfully pass the Third Year provincial examination.

-The member must obtain a letter from a signatory contractor attesting that the member possesses the skills and knowledge that are expected of a certified Journeyman insulator.
+The Member must obtain a letter from a signatory contractor attesting that the Member possesses the skills and knowledge that are expected of a certified Journeyman insulator.

-The member must submit this letter to the Training Coordinator and complete a Request for Uncertified Journeyman application form.
-The Training Coordinator will verify all information provided and submit the request to the Business Manager for his consideration.
-If Uncertified Journeyman status is approved this approval will not preclude the member from challenging the Alberta Journeyman Insulator certification examination in the future if the member desires to do so.
-If the application for Uncertified Journeyman is not approved the member may choose to repeat the 3rd year of technical training or challenge the certification as above provided that he has the hours to do so.
+The Member must submit this letter to the Training Coordinator and complete a Request for Uncertified Journeyman application form.
+The Training Coordinator will verify all information provided and submit the request to the Business Manager for consideration.
+If Uncertified Journeyman status is approved this approval will not preclude the Member from challenging the Alberta Journeyman Insulator certification examination in the future if the Member desires to do so.
+If the application for Uncertified Journeyman is not approved the Member may choose to repeat the Third Year of technical training or challenge the certification as above provided the Member has the hours to do so.

-While having Uncertified Journeyman status the member will be considered a Journeyman for the purposes of this agreement except that he will not be eligible to be appointed as a foreman and the Employer will accept an Uncertified Journeyman being dispatched.
+While having Uncertified Journeyman status the Member will be considered a Journeyman for the purposes of this agreement except the Member will not be eligible to be appointed as a Foreman and the Employer will accept an Uncertified Journeyman being dispatched.
 Prior to dispatching an Uncertified Journeyman the Union will inform the Employer.